hackclubiter/Codathon-WebDev/Day-1/README.md

-This will contain the code for Day - 1
+This will contain the content for Day - 1